88-degrees/Book-of-Changes/appendix02s2.md

 In line 5 the `yīn` line is too high.
 If the line were `yáng`, the auspice would be different.

-<a name="fn_252"></a>[346:LXIII](#fr_252) Water and fire coming together as here, fire under the water, each element occupies its proper place, and their interaction will be beneficial.
+<a name="fn_252"></a>[346:LXIII](#fr_252) Water **☵** and fire **☲** coming together **䷾** as here, fire under the water, each element occupies its proper place, and their interaction will be beneficial.
 Such is the common explanation of the Great Symbolism; but the connexion between it and the application of it, which also is good in itself, is by no means clear.

 The notes on the different lines present nothing that has not been dealt with in the notes on the Text.

-<a name="fn_253"></a>[347:LXIV](#fr_253) In this last hexagram we have water below and fire above, so that the two cannot act on each other, and the Symbolism may represent the unregulated condition of general affairs, the different classes of society not harmonising nor acting together.
+<a name="fn_253"></a>[347:LXIV](#fr_253) In this last hexagram **䷿** we have water below and fire above, so that the two cannot act on each other, and the Symbolism may represent the unregulated condition of general affairs, the different classes of society not harmonising nor acting together.
 The application follows naturally.

 [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi) and others suspect an error in the text of paragraph 1; yet a tolerable meaning comes from it as it stands.

 The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors observe on paragraph 2 that an undivided line in the second place, and a divided line in the fifth place, are both incorrect, and yet it is often said of them that with firm correctness in their subjects there will be good fortune; -- such is the virtue of the central position.
 This principle is at last clearly enunciated in this paragraph.

-[Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) says:--'The subject of line 4 has the ability which the time requires, and possesses also a firm solidity.
+[Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) says: -- 'The subject of line 4 has the ability which the time requires, and possesses also a firm solidity.
 He can carry out therefore his purpose.
 There will be good fortune, and all cause for repentance will disappear.
 The smiting of the [demon region](https://en.wikipedia.org/wiki/Guifang) was the highest example of firm correctness.'

 Both the symbols in paragraph 6 indicate a want of caution, and an unwillingness to submit one's impulses to the regulation of reason and prudence.